boundary/boundary-plugin-vmware/README.md

 TrueSight Pulse vmware Meter Plugin
 ===================================

-Collects metrics from the vSphere using the vSphere SDK.
+Collects metrics from the virtual machines using the vSphere SDK.

 ### Prerequisites